-- · Unforeseen safety issues; - · Determination of dosing issues; - · Lack of effectiveness during clinical trials; - · Slower than expected rates of patient recruitment and enrollment; - · Inability to monitor patients adequately during or after treatment; - · Inability or unwillingness of medical investigators to follow our clinical protocols; and - · Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.
+- · Unforeseen safety issues; - · Determination of dosing issues; - · Lack of effectiveness during clinical trials; - \cdot $\;$ Slower than expected rates of patient recruitment and enrollment; - Inability to monitor patients adequately during or after treatment; - · Inability or unwillingness of medical investigators to follow our clinical protocols; and - · Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.

 We commenced the PICASSO 3 pivotal trial for IV palifosfamide early in the third quarter of 2010 in a small number of sites in the United States as we pursued site review board clearance for trial conduct in the anticipated 150 or more sites expected worldwide.
 Site opening is a complex and time-consuming process, often requiring six months to complete outside of the United States.
-PICASSO 3 has a targeted enrollment of 424 patients.
 We experienced slower than anticipated enrollment in the trial at start-up due in part to the timing of site openings and regulatory approvals.
 While enrollment is complicated by a number of factors outside of our control, we completed full enrollment in June 2012.
-The outcome in progression-free survival, the study's primary endpoint for accelerated approval, is anticipated in the fourth quarter of 2012.
+The outcome in progression-free survival, the study's primary endpoint for accelerated approval, is anticipated in the fourth quarter of 2012, subject to an update on study progress at the next meeting of the study's Independent Data Monitoring Committee, which is scheduled for mid-November 2012.
 As an orphan designated indication, the patient population available for participation in the PICASSO 3 trial is generally limited.
-If we cannot meet our forecasted enrollment, or the trial is delayed for other reasons, the delay will postpone our receipt of results from the trial and, consequently, our ability to submit a corresponding NDA with FDA for regulatory approval in accordance with our plans.
+If we cannot meet our forecasted primary endpoint, or the primary endpoint is delayed for other reasons, the delay will postpone our receipt of results from the trial and, consequently, our ability to submit a corresponding NDA with FDA for regulatory approval in accordance with our plans.
 See also "Risk Factors-Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
 We cannot be certain when we will be able to file an NDA or BLA with the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business."